Puttaraj Gawai: Literature

 Puttaraj Gawai has authored over 80 books on spirituality, religion, history as well as biographies of many 'sharanas' of the Bhakti movement of the 12th century.
 He has authored books in Kannada, Hindi and Sanskrit.
 He re-wrote the Bhagavad Gita in Braille script.

+Panchakshara gharana

+The Panchakshara Gharana is a Hindustani classical music tradition founded by the blind saint-musician Ganayogi Pandit Puttaraja Gawai, blending classical training with devotional folk elements, centered around his Veereshwara Punyashrama school, focused on spiritual music for all, and carried forward by disciples who preserve his style.